Hints & Tips

 Looking for strong protection?
 Spa-N-Deck uses the same acrylics used in the windshields of aircraft.
 If the airlines trust these acrylics to protect their investment, you can too.

-Spa-N-Deck is guaranteed not to crack, flake or peel even in the toughest climatic conditions for a period of 2 years on horizontal surfaces such as decks.
-This extends for 4 years on vertical surfaces such as weatherboards and fences.
+Spa-N-Deck is guaranteed not to crack, flake or peel even in the toughest climatic conditions for two years on horizontal surfaces such as decks.
+This extends for four years on vertical surfaces such as weatherboards and fences.